Carrion (comics)

-Carrion is a fictional character, a supervillain appearing in American comic books published by Marvel Comics.
+Carrion is a supervillain appearing in American comic books published by Marvel Comics.
 The character is usually depicted as an enemy of Spider-Man.

 Publication history

 The Miles Warren clone version of Carrion first appeared in The Spectacular Spider-Man #25 and was created by Bill Mantlo, Jim Mooney, and Frank Springer.
 Carrion emerged as part of a storyline that was a sequel to the original Clone Saga and as a result he has one of the most complicated histories of any Spider-Man villain.

+According to Tony Isabella, in Mantlo's original plans for this story, Carrion would have been revealed as the Peter Parker clone.
+That the real Spider-Man had also dumped the then-deceased Green Goblin's gear in the same furnace explained the Goblin-esque look of Carrion.
+However, Marv Wolfman, then writer of The Amazing Spider-Man book, had some second thoughts about it.
+He decided he didn't want a second Spider-Man running around so Bill was asked to change the planned revelation of his extended story, even though the first chapter had already been published.

-His history has been retconned several times as successive writers changed the status of the various clones, the plans and motivations of Professor Miles Warren and other aspects from the stories.
+The character's history has been retconned several times as successive writers changed the status of the various clones, the plans and motivations of Professor Miles Warren and other aspects from the stories.
 Often these changes took place in stories which did not directly involve Carrion, resulting in further stories trying to tie up gaps.
 No fewer than three separate incarnations have been encountered.

 William Allen first appeared in Spider-Man: Dead Man's Hand #1 (April 1997), created by Roger Stern and Dan Lawlis.
 McBride was created by Sal Buscema and Gerry Conway in The Spectacular Spider-Man #149 (April 1989).